 A Key to Lock Out Cougars

-In 2005, crime-writer turned biographer Giles Colvin arrives from London on the remote island of Cortes, British Columbia.
-He’s there to research the life of its most famous inhabitant, the naturalist Deirdre Delapp, who disappeared – presumed dead – in the bleak wilderness two years ago.
-As Giles attempts to explore the intricacies of Delapp’s life and delves into the mystery of her disappearance, the resistant locals revisit their own stories – those they are prepared to share, and those they are not.
-As the harshest of winters sets in, Giles is marooned on Delapp’s private island garden with only Rig Torsen, her companion for 30 years, for company.
-Rig is as determined to hang on to his memories as Giles is to access them.
-Add to the mix Delapp’s idealistic protégé, Anna Epstein, who embarks on a very different version of Delapp’s life, together with extracts from Deirdre’s own private letters, and what we have is a four voice interwoven narrative that is a love story, an environmental thriller and an examination of the tension between conservation and the impetus for development and growth.
-In turn, the four protagonists of A Key To Lock Out Cougars explore the nature of change and loss, and what it is that endures in a fragile environment.
-And each has to re-evaluate their own responses as they grapple with what has to be relinquished.
+In 2005, writer Giles Colvin arrives from London on the island of Cortes, British Columbia.
+He’s there to research the life of its most famous, and reclusive inhabitant, the naturalist Deirdre Delapp.
+As Giles attempts to explore the intricacies of Delapp’s life, the resistant locals revisit their own stories – those they are prepared to share, and those they are not.
+When the harshest of winters sets in, Giles is marooned on Delapp’s neighbouring small island with only her companion of 30 years, Rig Torsen, for company.
+Rig is as determined to hold on to his memories as Giles is to probe them.
+A Key to Lock Out Cougars is a love story, an environmental thriller and an examination of the tension between conservation and the impetus for growth.
+It explores the nature of change and loss, and what it is that endures in a fragile environment.

 That Spark of a Boy, The Needlewriters Anthology

 Sons as their Mothers' Memoirists, (Melbourne University)